G00411301/pands-project/README.md

 Initially, I need to import the numpy and matplotlib.
 This will import the functionlity required to generate the histogram and scatter plot, making the functionality available alter in the script.

-I then need to access the file that contains the data we wish to analyse
+I then need to access the file that contains the data we wish to analyse, I can open this file as read only as I do not wish to edit or write to the data file.
+I also want the user to be able to specify the filename to be imported, allowing the script to be used for other data sources in the future.
+The first problem I can see is how do I identify what the data relates to when used for other applications, it is quite simple to assign a title to each attribute in the context of the project but using it on various other files/datasets with different attributes is a challenge.
+My initial solution to this problem is to ensure that the attribute description is passed in by the user when runnning the script.
+In order to run the file, in the terminal the user will need to:
+1. run the script
+2. Specify the file name